elmorenox/Deploy_Jenkins_Server-EBS_Application/README.md

 ### SSH Connection

 If you don't have an SSH private and public keys.
-Use ``ssh-keygen`` on your local machine to make some keys.
+Use ``ssh-keygen`` on your local machine to make some keys

 - From ~/ssh/ run: